-The 5 players Chelsea signed alongside Lukaku in 2011 and how they fared
+The 5 players Chelsea signed along with Lukaku in 2011 & how they fared

-Lukaku first joined Chelsea from Anderlecht in 2011 but struggled to establish himself in the side and was sold to Everton three years later.
+Lukaku first joined Chelsea from Anderlecht as an 18-year-old in 2011 but then as now, he struggled to establish himself in the side.
+Three years after that initial arrival, he was sold to Everton.

-But he wasn’t the only arrival at Stamford Bridge that summer, and we’ve taken a closer look at the other five players they signed ahead of the 2011-12 season.
+But he wasn’t the only arrival at Stamford Bridge in the summer he was signed for the first time.
+We’ve taken a closer look at the other five players they signed ahead of the 2011-12 season.

 Lukaku wasn’t the only talented Belgian that Chelsea snapped up in the summer of 2011.